calebnance/feather-ssg/README.md

 - [ ] Show HTML before and after sizes in build report
 - [ ] Use [purgecss](https://purgecss.com/plugins/gulp.html#installation)?
 - [ ] Font face
-- [ ] Sitemap (maybe a cool example of all urls being produced, but also for xml file
 - [ ] Theming (+ predefined palettes, scss variables and root css usage)

 ## Install